-Building regulations state pipe laid in screed must be removable, with the exception of underfloor heating projects.
+Building regulations state that pipe laid in floor screed must be removable, with the exception of pipes used in underfloor heating projects.

-If at any time it needs to be replaced, the pipe can be disconnected at each end and pulled out.
-The installation of fittings under screed should be avoided, but where it is deemed necessary they must be installed in boxes with removable lids so they can be serviced.
+If the pipe needs to be replaced, it can be disconnected at each end and pulled out.
+The installation of fittings under screed should be avoided, but where it is deemed necessary, they must be installed in boxes with removable lids so that they can be serviced.

 4. Can I connect Speedfit pipe directly into compression fittings?

-Compression fittings with a short tube stop depth should not be used.
+Compression fittings with a short tube stop depth should not be used with Speedfit pipes.
 Use a ‘TSM’ insert and follow the instructions of the compression fitting manufacturer when connecting to plastic pipework.

 6. What temperatures and pressures are your pipe and fittings approved to work at?

-– 3 bar at 82°C – 105°C max, but they can withstand 114°C intermittently for short periods in case of thermostat malfunctions.
+3 bar at 82°C – 105°C max, but the pipes and fittings can withstand 114°C for short periods of time, in case of thermostat malfunctions.

 Fittings that are not suitable for central heating have a maximum temperature of 65°C.

 7. For plumbing and heating, what pressure should you test pipe and fittings at?